shiyujiucsb/submit_cs_desc/submitSpec.md

 Please see [the code on github](https://github.com/ucsb-cs/submit/blob/master/submit/workers/worker.py) for details.

 ## Overview
-The front-end puts all the files (build files, execution files, source files that are submitted by the student) into different paths:
+The front-end puts all the files (source files that are submitted by the student, build files, execution files, Makefile) into different paths:
 ```
 worker   # initial working directory
 +--  src